YellowMinionPlannet/Notes/Pluralsight_Networks_Concepts_and_Protocols_RossBagurdes/NetworkConceptsandProtocols_RossBagurdes.md

 That makes 192.168.104, 203.000.113 be the **network** portion, and 1 and 8 be the **host** portion of the IP address.

-When send message to different network IP address, the device won't even send it directly.
+When send message to different network IP address(for exampple, from 192.168.104 to 203.000.113.8), the device won't even send it directly.
+That's because the network portions of these two IPs are different.
 We need router in the middle to send message between two different network IP address.

 ## Demo: Examining the IP Address of a Workstation